paramander/elm-twitch-chat/README.md

 - [ ] Viewer list
 - [ ] `@` tagging

-## Shortcomings
+## JSONP

-I haven't been able to figure out JSONP requests in Elm.
-Twitch disallows all origins except `*.twitch.tv` on their servers.
-They assume people consuming the API use JSONP to circumvent this.
-So this means that in order to use this script via `localhost`,

-I have tried to implement a VERY HACKY JSONP solution.
-It uses global three global callbacks so it's very much anti-Elm.
-It also forced me to go a `Native` direction because you can't pass back a `Task` from ports.
-It needs to be a `Task`, because it will be chained with other `Task`s.
+The recommended way of consuming the Twitch API is JSONP. `elm-http` has no way of using JSONP.
+That's why this project includes some Native Elm code to solve this.
+See `src/Jsonp.elm` and `src/Native/Jsonp.js`.
+It returns a `Task` so it will fit in any `elm-http` workflow.

 ## Try it out